hyperspy/hyperspy/doc/user_guide/visualisation.rst

    Custom colormap and switched off scalebar in an image.

+.. versionadded:: 1.4
+   ``norm`` keyword argument

+The ``norm`` keyword argument can be used to select between linear, logarithmic or custom (using a matplotlib norm) intensity scale.
+The default, "auto", automatically selects a logarithmic scale when plotting a power spectrum.

 .. versionadded:: 1.1.2
+   Passing keyword arguments to the navigator plot.

-Same options can be passed to the navigator, albeit separately, by specifying them as a dictionary in ``navigator_kwds`` argument when plotting:
+The same options can be passed to the navigator, albeit separately, by specifying them as a dictionary in ``navigator_kwds`` argument when plotting:

 .. code-block:: python